api3dao/vitepress-docs/docs/guides/dapis/subscribing-self-funded-dapis/index.md

 0x9e6138f8f57d7b493a8364edb0a0ac92399dfd890eecb9121050836a1749ba42 ← dapiNameHash
 ```

-Where `ETH/USD` is the `dapiName` we got from the details page of the dAPI on
+Where `ETH/USD` is the `dapiName` from the details page of the dAPI on the API3
-the API3 Market.
+Market.

 Once you have verified the `dapiNameHash` and `dapiServer` address, you can
 start using the proxy contract to read the data feed.